-- 8. The oral tests should proceed along the following lines: - (A) Start the recording.
+- 8. The oral tests should proceed along the following lines: - Part A Start the recording.
 Give the candidate's name and number.
-Welcome the candidate and explain briefly what is going to happen in the course of the test. - (B) Warm-up section: conduct a general conversation by asking the candidate a few questions about herself/himself, hobbies and interests etc., to give the candidate time to get used to the examination situation.
+Welcome the candidate and explain briefly what is going to happen in the course of the test. - Part B Warm-up section: conduct a general conversation by asking the candidate a few questions about herself/himself, hobbies and interests etc., to give the candidate time to get used to the examination situation.
 The purpose of this section of the test is to put candidates at their ease.
-As a guide, about 2-3 minutes should be spent on this section. - (C) Hand the Oral Assessment Card to the candidate.
+As a guide, about 2-3 minutes should be spent on this section. - Part C Hand the Oral Assessment Card to the candidate.
 This must take place AFTER the warm-up has taken place.
 Any necessary explanation should be given at this point, followed by a short preparation period (approximately 2-3 minutes), when the candidate is at liberty to ask questions.
 The candidate may not make notes during this period.
-The recording should be paused by the Examiner while the candidate considers the Topic Card.
+The recording should be paused by the Examiner while the candidate considers the Oral Assessment Card.
 The Examiner should indicate this by saying 'The recording will now be paused' so that the External Moderator knows that the candidate is being given time to study the card.

-(D) Main part of the test: conversation based on the Oral Assessment Card.
-Either to or the candidate may start the conversation.
-The notes in this booklet on each some suggestions about questions and prompts which might be used.
-This section or should last approximately 6-9 minutes.
+www.papaCambridge.com Part D Main part of the test: conversation based on the Oral Assessment Card.
+Either or the candidate may start the conversation.
+The notes in this booklet on each some prompts which should be used to help develop the conversation.
+The initial invite a personal response, in most cases asking the candidate to relay personal experie or views relating to the topic.
+The remaining prompts then ask the candidate to consid more sophisticated and perhaps even abstract issues - offering the candidate the chance to direct the conversation.
+This section of the test should last approximately 6-9 minutes.